 I suggest that this is a creative platform that is very much needed for many economic models these days.
-I will explain it in more detail at the end of my treatise on guifi.net.
+Any profits are invested in rebuilding and improving the infrastructure.
+The member of the commons gets better service because he or she has an immediate and personal stake in whether good service is or is noty being delivered I will explain it in more detail at the end of my treatise on guifi.net.